tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_requests.md

 These examples show several common combinations of the parameters.
 Adding multiple requests as samples  makes sense when the parameters wouldn't usually be used together.
 For example, there are few cases where you might actually include all 17 parameters in the same request, so any sample will be limited in what it can show.

-This example shows *Italian restaurants in Chicago using placement “sec-5”*:
+This example shows "Italian restaurants in Chicago using placement 'sec-5'"*:

 ```
 https://api.citygridmedia.com/content/places/v2/search/where?what=restaurant&where=chicago,IL&tag=11279&placement=sec-5&publisher=test